 The past always tries to pull us back.
 Instead of actually enjoying the city of Dubai, as it is right now, I wanted to travel back in time.
-I wanted to go to my favourite Shawarma spot, that no longer existed.
+I wanted to go to my favorite Shawarma spot, which no longer existed.
 Or I wanted to visit my old high school, which has probably transmuted and transformed into something completely different (it’s Co-Ed now).

 I wanted to punish it.
 I wanted to leave right away, and never come back.